 One teaspoon of cinnamon contains 1.6 grams of fibre, which can help you reach your daily fibre goal and increase a feeling of fullness at meals.
 Cinnamon used in diabetic studies was shown to slow the release of sugar from food in the stomach into the bloodstream, this delayed response results in a longer feeling of satiety and prevents a drop in blood sugar which can sometimes lead to sugar cravings.

 Adding cinnamon to smoothies, hot drinks, porridge, sprinkled over fruit might be something worth adding.
-I often add cinnamon to hot water along with sliced ginger and lemon for a lovely, warming drink between meals.
+I often add cinnamon to hot water along with sliced ginger and lemon for a lovely, warming drink between meals and sprinkle over porridge at breakfast.
+The added benefit of cinnamon is its ability to trick our brain into thinking a food tastes sweet which means we need less sugar

-To find out more about nutritional science that can help you lose weight join my next group starting soon “Eat Better – Lose Weight”
+To find out more about how and what to eat in a realistic way that can help you lose weight join my next group starting soon “Eat Better – Lose Weight”